 I. Pursuant to the Election Committee investigation and review of the legal opinion, the Election Committee shall render a written decision to the ESEA board, which is final and binding.

 NRS 293.740 Soliciting votes and electioneering inside polling place or within certain distance from polling place prohibited; penalty.

 1. Except as otherwise provided in subsection 2, it is unlawful inside a polling place or within 100 feet from the entrance to the building or other structure in which a polling place is located:

-(a) For any person to solicit a vote or speak to a voter on the subject of marking his ballot.
+(a) For any person to solicit a vote or speak to a voter about marking his ballot.

 (b) For any person, including an election board officer, to do any electioneering on Election Day.

 The county clerk or registrar of voters shall ensure that, at the outer limits of the area within which electioneering is prohibited, notices are continuously posted on which are printed in large letters “Distance Marker: No electioneering between this point and the entrance to the polling place.”

 2. The provisions of subsection 1 do not apply to the conduct of a person in a private residence or on commercial or residential property that is within 100 feet from the entrance to a building or other structure in which a polling place is located.
 The provisions of subsection 1 are not intended to prohibit a person from voting solely because he is wearing a prohibited political insigne and is reasonably unable to remove the insigne or cover it.
 In such a case, the election board officer shall take such action as is necessary to allow the voter to vote as expediently as possible and then assist the voter in exiting the polling place as soon as is possible.

 3. Any person who violates any provision of this section is guilty of a gross misdemeanor.